enthought/mayavi/docs/source/application.rst

           outputs of a given input.
 This is typically very useful for a multi-block data source.

+   SetActiveAttribute
+          This filter lets a user set the active data attribute (scalars, vectors and tensors) on a VTK dataset.
+This is particularly useful if you need to do something like compute contours of one scalar on the contour of another scalar.

    Threshold
           A simple filter that thresholds on input data.